glowiep/ai-hashtag-generator/README.md

 - Typescript is used in this project.
 - useContext and useReducer is implemented to handle state.
 - Axios is used instead of fetch() for HTTP requests.
-- Additional feature - Copy keywords to clipboard button.
+- Additional feature - Copy hashtags to clipboard button.
-- Additional feature - Keyword Output section includes the keywords count.
+- Additional feature - Hashtag Output section includes the hashtag count.
 - Minor differences in interface design.
 - Framer-motion was used with ChakraUI components to animate displays.